 Nesibe Gül Yüksel Aslıer

-Dr. Nesibe Aslıer speaks fluent English and intermediate German.
+Dr. Nesibe G. Yüksel Aslıer is fluent in English and has intermediate proficiency in German.
 She is married and a mother of three children.

 Sessions